 continually hangs over the world to create the mood (atmosphere) of evil,

-matches the devil.
-Man’s nature is demonic.
-So it would seem that we
+demonic; so it would seem that we

 solved our problem in Christ.
+See also: Adam; 166j

 (166j) Works of the devil